 IMPORTANT!
 PLEASE READ

-Players who received a Benchmark Rating from State, Sectional, or National Championship play will not be able to appeal their rating for 1 year.
+- Players who received a Benchmark Rating from State, Sectional, or National Championship play will not be able to appeal their rating for 1 year.
+Benchmarks will not be published on TennisLink.

 To find your current NTRP Rating, please visit: Find Your Rating